rudderlabs/keydb/README.md

 ### Scaling via HTTP API

 Here is an example of how to scale the cluster via the HTTP API:
-1. Use the `/hashRangeMovements` to preview a scaling operation
+1. Use the `/hashRangeMovements` to preview the number of hash ranges that will be moved when scaling
    * see [Previewing a Scaling Operation](#previewing-a-scaling-operation) for more details
 2. If necessary merge a `rudder-devops` PR to increase the CPU and memory of the nodes prior to the scaling operation
-   * This might be useful since creating and loading snapshots can have a significant impact on CPU and memory
+   * This might be useful since creating and loading snapshots can have a significant impact on CPU and memory, especially when we have to load big snapshots (which can also be compressed) from S3
 3. If necessary call `/hashRangeMovements` again with `upload=true,full_sync=true` to start uploading the snapshots to the cloud storage
-   * What `fullSync=true` does is to create a snapshot from scratch, deleting old snapshot files for the selected hash ranges.
-It will make the loading process faster since the nodes won't have to download expired data.
+   * Pre-uploads and pre-download can be useful for several reasons:
+     * To measure how long snapshots creation and loading might take without actually having to scale the cluster
+     * To do a full sync before scaling (full syncs delete old data that might be expired from S3 so that then nodes won't have to download expired data, making the scaling process faster later)
+     * You can still create snapshots during `/autoScale` but then they won't have to be full sync snapshots, meaning they can just be small files that contain only the most recent data (see `since` in `node/node.go`)
 4. Call `/autoScale`
    * You can call it with `skip_create_snapshots=true` if you already created the snapshots in the previous operation
 5. Merge a `rudder-devops` PR to trigger the scaling operation to add/remove the nodes as per the desired cluster size